urswilke/crosstabser/README.md

 #>                      in %  100     100   100
 ```

-Please refer to `vignette("questions")` for some more examples, and
+Please refer to `vignette("crosstabser")` for a more thorough
-`vignette("questions-parameters")` for details how to use the parameters
+introduction, and `vignette("questions-parameters")` for details how to
-in the mapping.
-In `vignette("data-format")` we have a closer look at
+use the parameters in the mapping.
+In `vignette("data-format")` we have
-the structure of the crosstabs’ underlying data.
+a closer look at the structure of the crosstabs’ underlying data.